jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

 ### 51 Interim injunctions
-(1) The Authority may at any time apply to the High Court for the grant of an interim injunction— (a) restraining an industry participant from doing anything that is in breach of the Code; or (b) requiring an industry participant to do something in accordance with the Code.
+(1) The Authority may at any time apply to the High Court for the grant of an interim injunction— (a) restraining an industry participant or a specified person from doing anything that is in breach of the Code; or (b) requiring an industry participant or a specified person to do something in accordance with the Code.
 (2) The court may grant the injunction if, in the opinion of the court, it is desirable to do so.
-(3) Subsection (2) applies, in the case of an injunction under subsection (1)﻿(a),— (a) whether or not the participant has done, or omitted to do, that thing; and (b) whether or not there is an imminent danger of substantial damage to any person if the participant does, or omits to do, that thing.
+(3) Subsection (2) applies, in the case of an injunction under subsection (1)﻿(a),— (a) whether or not the participant or specified person has done, or omitted to do, that thing; and (b) whether or not there is an imminent danger of substantial damage to any person if the participant or specified person does, or omits to do, that thing.
-(4) The court may rescind or vary the injunction on application by the Authority or any participant affected by the injunction.
+(4) The court may rescind or vary the injunction on application by the Authority, any participant, or any specified person affected by the injunction.
 (5) The court must not require the Authority, as a condition of granting an interim injunction, to give an undertaking as to damages, and must not, when determining the application, take into account the fact that the Authority is not required to give such an undertaking.
 (6) Nothing in this Act or the regulations prevents the Authority from seeking an interim injunction under this section at any time.